Lightnet/Name-lance-voxel-space-node/README.md

 Notes:
  * It depend on the packages are out date tend to break setup and other things for testing.
- * Refresh page tends to crash the server nodejs if code poor or place correct script file.
+ * Refresh page tends to crash the server nodejs if code poor or place incorrect script file.
  * This project is just prototype and has many place holder files for testing.

 # Idea Designs: